metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 ### Current Challenges

-Despite its potential, QSP as a field still struggles with systemic problems:

-- difficulty working in teams and sharing models,
-- results that are hard to interpret outside specialized circles,
-- poor reproducibility across tools and groups,
-- lack of standardization in formats and workflows,
-- and the burden of updating or extending models as new data becomes available.
+For all its promise, QSP is still far from smooth sailing.
+In practice, many QSP teams still run into systemic challenges.

+- **Teamwork is hard.** Models are often locked inside proprietary tools, making collaboration feel more like passing around black boxes than working on shared code.
+- **Interpretation is tricky.** Results can be meaningful to insiders, but remain opaque to biologists, clinicians, or decision-makers who actually need to use them.
+- **Reproducibility is fragile.** The same model may give slightly different results depending on the tool, environment, or even the person running it.
+- **Standards are missing.** Each group develops its own formats and workflows, so models don't travel well between teams or platforms.
+- **Maintenance is painful.** Every new dataset or scientific insight often means heavy, manual re-work of existing models.

+In short, QSP has the ambition of being an "engineering discipline for pharmacology," but today it still operates with the patchiness and friction of a young science.

 ## 3. Anatomy of QSP models

-### Core Concepts

-In Quantitative Systems Pharmacology (QSP), the human body is typically represented as a network of biochemical reactions and interactions operating across multiple scales - from organs to cells to molecules.
+In Quantitative Systems Pharmacology, the human body is typically represented as a network of biochemical reactions and interactions operating across multiple scales - from organs to cells to molecules.
 Regardless of the level of detail, these systems can usually be described in a common set of core concepts:

-- States – Concentrations of molecules, numbers of cells, organ volumes and dimensions, clinical biomarkers.
+- States – Concentrations of molecules, numbers of cells, organ volumes, clinical biomarkers.
 - Processes – Reactions, transport mechanisms, discrete events.
 - Parameters – Organ sizes and flows, molecular properties, interaction constants, masses.
-- Equations – Rate laws and transport equations, derived either from mechanistic descriptions or empirical relationships.
+- Equations – Rate laws and transport equations, derived either from mechanistic descriptions or by empirical relationships.
 - Datasets – Experimental, clinical, or literature data used for model calibration, validation, and testing.
 - Tasks – Practical goals for modeling such as dose optimization, treatment prediction, or, internally, parameter estimation, structural identification, verification, and uncertainty analysis.